johncoder-30/vpc-nlp-translation/README.md

 Stage-3: Computing the scores of translation

-- Then for BLEU score we used the NLTK library and passed the english translated and english sentences
+- Then for BLEU score we used the NLTK library and passed the english translated sentences and english sentences

 Stage-4: (Bonus points) Compare the model with other services